About Cushing's Syndrome

-Endogenous Cushing’s syndrome is a rare condition caused by too much cortisol in your body.
-“Endogenous” means that something inside your body causes too much cortisol production.
+Endogenous Cushing's syndrome, at times referred to as hypercortisolism, is a rare condition caused by too much cortisol in your body.
+"Endogenous" means that something inside your body causes too much cortisol production.

 Cortisol is a hormone made by the adrenal glands—located on top of the kidneys—that plays an important role in the way your body functions, including: